-For outdoor felines, enjoying their predatory instincts to the fullest will give them plenty of exercises – and less hassle for us pet parents to clean their mess in the litter box.
+For outdoor felines, enjoying their predatory instincts to the fullest will give them plenty of exercise and less hassle for us pet parents to clean their mess in the litter box.

-The downside to this, however, is an increased risk in getting involved with rabid and wild creatures that could give them parasites and all forms of kitty illnesses, as well as a high risk of getting involved in accidents like falling from high places and vehicle-related dangers.
+The downside to this, however, is an increased risk in getting involved with rabid and wild creatures that could give them parasites and all forms of kitty illnesses.
+In addition, they’re at high risk of getting involved in accidents like falling from high places and vehicle-related dangers.

 Additionally, we pet parents would not be able to easily detect injuries, poisons, and illnesses, as well as their causes.

 The downside to this, however, is that homebody cats can be such couch potatoes if not given enough toys and playthings.
-Excessive laziness can lead to obesity and even feline diabetes, so you need to consider your kitty’s play and exercise if you wish to raise indoor cats.
+Excessive laziness and lack of exercise can lead to obesity and even feline diabetes, so you need to consider your kitty’s play and exercise if you wish to raise indoor cats.